 No. You may choose to be employed in a regular-wage position.
 It is important to remember that there is no difference between a work study job and a regular wage job.
 The only difference is the source of funding to pay you for your work.

 You may also hold more than one hourly position on campus.
 However, you may only work 25 total hours per week.

 If you choose not to use your work-study award, please discuss the implications of that choice with Financial Aid and Scholarships.
 The decision to not use your work-study award for one semester can impact whether your award for the next semester.
 Be certain that you understand the award process.

 Both.
 If you work on campus, you will work for Texas State.
 If you work off campus, the work performed must be in the public interest.
 Your employer must be an approved community work-study site.
 You can search for a work-study job once you have registered with Jobs4Cats.

 Yes.
 Regular wage positions are available.
-You can find a listing of jobs after you have registered with Jobs4Cats.
+You can find a listing of positions on Jobs4Cats.

 Typically, Financial Aid will encourage you to continue your job search.
-Jobs4Cats allows you to create a job search agent, so you can be notified every time a work-study job is posted to the system.
-Log into Jobs4Cats here.
+Jobs4Cats allows you to save a job search to quickly pull up the position type you seek.

 Each semester has its own deadline to find a work-study position.
 If you miss this deadline, your work-study award can be cancelled by the Financial Aid and Scholarships Office (FASO).
 Do not make assumptions about your work-study award.
 Communicate with FASO about changing circumstances that may impact your award.